JacquesBonet/r_sample/README.md

 # Result

-I had differents problems on the exercice:
+I had a problems on the exercice:

-* If I don't put print() function on the reducers, the program crash.

-* The Reduce function iterate elems by colums and not by rows.
-So I use a workaround in using index than elem object.
+* The Reduce function iterate data frame or matrix by colums and not by rows.
+So I needed to use a workaround in using a list of index than list of elem.
 Code is less clear unfortunatly